 Munich- Allianz Arena

-Our time in Germany was coming to a close, but we got to end BIG.
+Our time in Germany was coming to a close, but we got to end on a BANG.
 On the night before our flight home, the Allianz Arena hosted the 2019 Audi Cup (and my Fußball loving guy had tickets).
 Four Teams (Bayer Munchen, Tottenham Hotspurs, Real Madrid and Fenerbahçe) which meant two games each evening!
 A double header at the Allianz?!?
 Watching the games IN the stadium made them even more exciting.
 Best of all, beer was only 4,80€ (compared to $12+ here in California).

 The flight home was long.
 Luckily my parents met us at LAX, and we spent a few days with them outside of Los Angeles to celebrate my father’s 80th birthday with family.